jjochen/JJFloatingActionButton/README.md

 <p align="center">
   <a href="#features">Features</a> • <a href="#preview">Preview</a> • <a href="#requirements">Requirements</a> • <a href="#installation">Installation</a> • <a href="#usage">Usage</a> • <a href="#author">Author</a> • <a href="#license">License</a>
 </p>

-Until reaching milestone 1.0.0 there might be breaking changes in minor versions!

 ## <a name="features"></a>Features